-Data from this file can be used alone or in conjunction with other files for different analytic purposes.
-The set of households selected for MEPS is a subsample of those participating in the National Health Interview Survey (NHIS), thus, each MEPS panel can also be linked back to the previous year's NHIS public use data files.
+In addition to linking to other MEPS files, each MEPS panel can also be linked back to the previous year's National Health Interview Survey (NHIS) public use data files.
+This is because the set of households selected for MEPS is a subsample of those participating in the NHIS.
 For information on obtaining MEPS/NHIS link files please see the MEPS website.